Course Search

 In this course, students will produce engaging, documentary-style multimedia narratives that relay scientific evidence on a topic of interest to a lay audience.
 In order to create their documentaries, students will distill research findings reported in the primary literature and integrate knowledge from multiple fields of biology.

-1. Students in all Specialists/Specialist Co-op and Major programs in Biological Sciences are required to complete BIOC90H3 prior to graduation.
-In order to enroll in BIOC90H3, students must be enrolled in at least one of the following corequisite courses listed.
+Note: Students in all Specialists/Specialist Co-op and Major programs in Biological Sciences are required to complete BIOC90H3 prior to graduation.

 Breadth Requirements: Natural Sciences